shaukatdesai/nexttraining/Step4.md

       b) Click **Upload**.

-      c) Click **Choose File**, navigate to the working directory where you extracted apex-course-labs.zip.
-Locate the

-      [Project_Tables.sql]: Project_Tables.sql

-       file, and double-click the file or click the file and then click **Open**.
+      c) Click **Choose File**, navigate to the working directory where you downloaded the Project_Tables.sql file.
+Locate the file, and double-click the file or click the file and then click **Open**.

       d) Click **Upload**.